thad75/TP-ENSEA-ELEVE/SIA/TP1/README.md

 TP1 is an introduction to Deep Learning and Deep Learning Frameworks

 The labs is divided into two parts.
-You will create and train a model to perform Classification on two different Deep Learning Framework :
+You will create and train a model that performs Classification on two different Deep Learning Framework :

 * PyTorch by Facebook
 * Tensorflow by Google